The world of video marketing is growing and the impact of video is taking a bigger piece of the marketing pie.

 Ah, the video ad.
 The bedrock, cornerstone, mainstay of your video marketing arsenal.
 If you think of the online version of a television commercial, that’s what your video ad is!
 Video advertising is here and it isn’t planning on going away anytime soon.
 Digital video and mobile video advertising are precisely what every company needs in order to get its brand name and products noticed by consumers.

 The true video ad is a deliberately created piece of content which is meant to prompt the customer to take a specific action.
 This action could be making a purchase, downloading an app, joining an email list, or something else altogether.
 It all depends on the focus of your ad and the specific call to action.
-Video ads are extremely effective on social media and you’ve likely run across more than a few yourself!
+Advertising with video is extremely effective on social media and you’ve likely run across more than a few yourself!

 “SEO” or “Search Engine Optimization” is a term used to describe how much your website appears in relevant search engine results, which is extremely important for any business.
 They can’t purchase your product if they can’t find it, right?
 We all know that page three or four on Google is the digital equivalent of disappearing into a black hole.